 Elephant Safari.
 You also would love to hail the beauty of Kaziranga while enjoying the Elephant Safari.
 Viewing the adventurous animals of Kaziranga from close proximity would be an experience you will cherish for life.

 Kaziranga Park remains closed from 01 May through 31 October every year for the visitors.
 So, November to April is the best time to visit Kaziranga National Park.

 Air.
-The nearest airports are Guwahati International Airport and Jorhat Airport which are situated at a distance of 217 kilometers and 97 kilometers respectively.
-Also, there is Lokpriya Gopinath Bordoloi International Airport which is considered to be the easiest option to arrive from any corner of India or overseas.
-The road connectivity to the park is perfect as well.
-So, there would be no inconvenience as you can easily take a bus, auto or taxi to reach the park.
+The nearest airports are Guwahati International Airport aka Lokpriya Gopinath Bordoloi International Airport and Jorhat Airport which are situated at a distance of 217 kilometres and 97 kilometres respectively.
+Lokpriya Gopinath Bordoloi International Airport is considered the easiest option to arrive from any corner of India or overseas.
+Also, the road connectivity from the airport to the park is absolutely perfect.
+So, no inconvenience.
+You can easily take a bus, auto or taxi to reach the park.

 Rail.
-The nearest railway station is Furkating Junction railway station which is located in the Golaghat district of Assam with a distance of just 75 kilometers from the park.
-The railway station is well-established and housing all the facilities right from restaurants, hotels, etc. The frequent buses and taxis make your journey easier towards the park.
-The railway station is well-connected to other major cities of India like Delhi, Mumbai, Kolkata, and Chennai.
+The nearest railway station is Furkating Junction Railway Station which is located in Golaghat district of Assam with a distance of just 75 kilometres from the park.
+The railway station is well-established and housing all the facilities right from restaurants, hotels etc. The frequent buses and taxis make your journey easier towards the park.
+The railway station is well-connected to other major cities of India like Delhi, Mumbai, Kolkata and Chennai.

 Road.
-Kaziranga National park is situated on National Highway 37 which is the reason it is connected to major cities of Assam such as Guwahati, Tezpur, Jorhat, Golaghat, Dimapur, Nagaon and many lothers.
-For the neighbor states, these major cities can be reached by hiring buses and trains.
+Kaziranga National park is situated on the National Highway 37 which is the reason it is connected to major cities of Assam such as Guwahati, Tezpur, Jorhat, Golaghat, Dimapur, Nagaon and many.
+For the neighbour states, these major cities can be reached by hiring buses and trains.
 Once you reach, you can easily get local government and private buses to reach the park.